telerik/blazor-docs/knowledge-base/form-justify-formbuttons.md

 ## Solution

+>tip As of [UI for Blazor 3.1.0](https://www.telerik.com/support/whats-new/blazor-ui/release-history/ui-for-blazor-3-1-0) the Form exposes a [`ButtonsLayout` parameter]({%slug form-overview%}#form-layout-customization) that you can use to configure the position of the buttons.

-You can customize the appearance of the Telerik Form by using CSS.
+For versions before UI for Blazor 3.1.0, you can customize the appearance of the Telerik Form by using CSS.
 To justify the FormButtons in a single instance of the Telerik Form you can take advantage of the `Class` parameter that the component provides and cascade the necessary CSS rules to the FormButton HTML element.
 The example below showcases a sample implementation that you can use as a base in your application.

 ````CSHTML
 @* Justify the FormButtons to the right side of the Form via CSS *@